 BIOLOGICAL SCIENCES HONORS PROGRAM

-The goal of the biology honors program is to give our most talented students an exceptional background in biological research.
-Participation in this program will increase their level of commitment and productivity while preparing them for successful postgraduate research work.
+The goal of the honors program is to give interested students an exceptional experience in biological research.
+Participation in this program will increase their level of commitment and productivity while preparing them for successful postgraduate careers.